Send in your application

-Furthermore, an Ombudsperson/Mediator is in charge of informal conflict resolution by seeking friendly settlements to the disputes referred to him/her.
+Furthermore, a Mediator is in charge of examining complaints referred to him/her and of contributing to finding a friendly settlement to any dispute submitted to him/her.
 He/She acts as an impartial intermediary between CEB agents and the administration of the Bank.

 The system of remuneration of the CEB's permanent staff members is structured around: